Dobet Gnahore

 The two formed a duet called Ano-Neko and became inseparable on stage and in life.
 In 1999, they moved to France to raise their child and started to perfom at festivals.

-Her Music: The World Of A Woman
+Her Music: The World of a Woman

 I love Dobet's music because it inspires in so many ways.
-She sings about things that are in the heart of a young African woman and mother:
+She sings about things that are in the heart of a young African woman and mother: The joys and sorrows of love, the struggle of women, the raising of children, incest and greed in families.

-Her performance and warm voice are so full of heart, passion, energy and soul, that you just can't help but feel with her.
+You may not understand the various African languages she sings in, but you will get the message anyway: Her performance and warm voice are so full of heart, passion, energy and soul, that you just can't help but feel with her.

 She mixes various African music styles in funky dance tunes and in ballads that give you goose bumps.
 Her band, with her husband on the acoustic guitar, is just as impressive.
-She's accompanied by Western instruments, but every song holds a little African surprise: Traditional percussion instruments like talking drums, udu drums or her cat-like dances.

 Dobet Gnahore will be star.
 You will definitely hear from her again.
 Is it worth buying her albums or a concert ticket?
 Don't ask - go grab it!